Cambridge, University of

 Added value: Its reputation as a leading university worldwide attracts top students and academics, while the collegiate system maintains the tradition of one-to-one or small group tutorials.
 The university is regularly ranked as one of the top five universities in the world, and is at the international forefront of excellence in teaching and research.
 Interestingly, with the university library's status as a copyright library, by law it receives a copy of every single book published in the UK.

-Teaching: Ranked 3rd out of 124 for student satisfaction in the Complete University Guide in 2014.
+Teaching: Ranked 3rd out of 123 for student satisfaction in the Complete University Guide.

 Any accommodation?
 Loads.
 Cambridge have houses and flats provided by the university, by private landlords and some by the colleges.
 Cambridge university itself has 360 self-contained flats and 6 houses, ranging in size from 1 to 3 bedrooms.
 Prices start from around £655 per month excluding bills.
 Find out more here.